-Table 1 illustrates the low number of part-time and, in particular, agency and seasonal staff recorded in the sample of 74 employees guided through the questionnaire; this finding is also supported by the other parts of the consultation.
+Table one illustrates the low number of part-time and, in particular, agency and seasonal staff recorded in the sample of 74 employees guided through the questionnaire; this finding is also supported by the other parts of the consultation.
+For example, the grower manager interviews found that the 17 organisations had a difference in the number within the workforce ranging from 1 to 650 staff, with the average percentage of the workforce being 30% temporary (including both agency and seasonal employees).
 The online survey also gauged the extent to which the temporary workforce is being utilised and found that on average 41% of the workforce amongst the 92 organisations surveyed is temporary.
 These findings suggest that the extent to which the industry uses the temporary workforce does very much depend on the decisions of individual organisations, their nature and size, and their locality and associated employment opportunities.
 Despite this, it does show that there are numerous core staff members within the industry who would benefit from training and prove to be an asset to the industry.

 It is also interesting to note that the proportion of supervisors within the guided questionnaire sample closely correlates with the employees who have formal qualifications for horticultural roles.
-The sample of 74 employees consisted of 41% general horticultural staff and 59% supervisors; Table 2 illustrates that over 40% of those in supervisory roles had completed at least one formal qualification.
+The sample of 74 employees consisted of 41% general horticultural staff and 59% supervisors; table two below illustrates that over 40% of those in supervisory roles had completed at least one formal qualification.
 This strengthens the business case for continuous training and development as staff with formal qualifications may have a higher level of skill and this will allow organisations to plan ahead to ensure future success.

 Table 2.

 Employee-guided questionnaire: Formal Qualifications & Job Role